Alex (parrot): Criticisms

-Some academics are skeptical of Pepperberg's findings, asserting without data or peer-reviewed publication concerning Alex's data, that Alex's communications is operant conditioning.
+Some academics have expressed skepticism of Pepperberg's findings and suggested that Alex's communications is operant conditioning.
 Nim Chimpsky, a chimpanzee, was thought to be using language, but there is some debate over whether he simply imitated his teacher.
-Herbert Terrace, who worked with Nim Chimpsky, says he thinks Alex performed by rote rather than by using language; without peer-reviewed publication he claims Alex's responses are "a complex discriminating performance", adding that he believes that in every situation, "there is an external stimulus that guides his response."
+Herbert Terrace, who worked with Nim Chimpsky, says he thinks Alex performed by rote rather than by using language; he claims Alex's responses are "a complex discriminating performance", adding that he believes that in every situation, "there is an external stimulus that guides his response."